Lawrence P. Fisher II

 Why did you make the switch to wealth management?

 I realized that banking was not going to be my life long occupation.
-In the early 90’s, I spent a few years in public service which included a stint at the National Transportation Safety Board working on budgeting and accounting systems.
+The business had increasingly become commoditized.
+In the early ’90s, I spent a few years in public service which included a stint at the National Transportation Safety Board working on budgeting and accounting systems.
 After returning to banking in the Middle Market Lending Division of Mellon Bank, I found myself frequently referring clients to wealth managers.
-I decided to try working on the other side of the balance sheet, and accepted a job in the de novo D.C. office of U.S. Trust.
+I decided to try working on the other side of the balance sheet and accepted a job in the de novo D.C. office of U.S. Trust.
 Once there, I discovered how much more I enjoyed creating real solutions for individuals and families and helping them reach their overall financial goals.
 The asset management business was much more rewarding than lending, which had become more formulaic and restrictive – I didn’t feel like I was adding value for my clients.
-Working on real life situations was exciting for me.
+Working on real-life situations was exciting for me.
 Building a business and identifying those we could help became a real passion.
-And working for a company like U.S. Trust, before it was purchased by Schwab and again by Bank of America, felt like I was working for a privately owned company, an important feature in our industry.
+And working for a company like U.S. Trust, before it was purchased by Schwab and again by Bank of America, felt like I was working for a privately owned company, a significantly positive differentiator in our industry.

 What advice do you have for those considering a career in wealth management?